-In 1920, African Americans represented only 2% of medical students in our country.
-Today, 100 years later, that number has only grown to 6.2%, even though African Americans represent 13% of our total population in the United States.
-When I graduated from George Washington Medical School, I was one of just two African Americans in a class of 155 students.
+In 1920, Black Americans represented only 2% of medical students in our country.
+Today, 100 years later, that number has only grown to 6.2%, even though Black Americans represent 13% of our total population in the United States.
+When I graduated from George Washington Medical School, I was one of just two Black Americans in a class of 155 students.

 What kinds of disparities have you experienced as a doctor?

 In 1994, shortly after finishing my training, I joined one of the largest private general surgery practices in Pittsburgh.
 Its leaders were committed to building a diverse medical team of different races, ethnicities, and faiths.
 Ironically, I shared the same last name as another member of the practice.

 Some patients would call for an appointment and say, “I don’t want the Black Dr. Evans — I want only the white Dr. Evans.”
 When the office manager asked me how to handle those requests, I told her she did the right thing by coming to me.
 I’ve dealt with my racial identity from the day I was born, so who better to help our patients understand and develop a relationship with me — than me?
 I knew we needed to make it clear to patients that every member of the practice — including me — was equally prepared.
 We all had the same rigorous training and passed the same surgical boards.
 That became an important statement of equity that helped everyone realize that the color of my skin had nothing to do with my medical skills.

 How would you describe racial disparities in health care today?

 Health care disparities should not be looked at as a genetic construct.
 Socioeconomic access to health care — shaped by factors like being poor or uninsured — are the greater determinants that all come under that umbrella of racial disparities in health care in general and, to a certain degree, in cancer care specifically.

 What I’m challenging everyone to do in this conversation about health disparities is to look and listen and become more inquisitive and sensitive about that conversation.